 - At Academy level

 - By age group

-- By time of day/week/term
+- By term

 - By protected characteristic

 The Academy will use the results of this analysis to make sure it is meeting its duties under the Equality Act 2010.
 If any patterns or disparities between groups of pupils are identified by this analysis, the Academy will review its policies in order to tackle it.